Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Visiting palaces in Seoul is an amazing time-hop, especially in a big metropolitan city like Seoul.
+Seoul’s royal palaces are some of the city’s top attractions.
+Visiting is an amazing time-hop, especially in a big metropolitan city like Seoul.

-The palaces of Seoul are well-kept, inexpensive to enter, tourist-friendly, and a must visit for the perfect Seoul itinerary.
+The palaces of Seoul are well-kept, inexpensive to visit, tourist-friendly, and easy to add into any itinerary.

-Here’s my guide to everything you need to know about the palaces of Seoul, including how to get there, sites to see, and nearby attractions.
+This guide breaks down everything you need to know about visiting Seoul’s palaces, including how to get there, what to see, and nearby attractions worth adding.

 Green and white map of Map of Palaces of Seoul in South Korea